Well…. now you’ve done it, you’re going to JAPAN!

 What happens in Japan you ask?
 The short answer is: Everything!!

-Students selected to participate in the North Shore Lions Youth Exchange Program will be sent to Japan for 2 weeks in August 2014.
-If you don’t already know, Chiba City is located approx. 45 minutes from downtown Tokyo by train or, perhaps more importantly, Tokyo Disneyland is actually located in Chiba Prefecture!
+Students selected to participate in the North Shore Lions Youth Exchange Program will be sent to Japan for 2 weeks in August 2020.
+Chiba City is located approx. 45 minutes from downtown Tokyo by train or, perhaps more importantly, Tokyo Disneyland is actually located in Chiba Prefecture!

 The Chiba City International Association

 The most common modes of transportation in Japan are by train, subway, and foot.
-Typically a member of either your host family or the CCIA will be with you when traveling, however there may be times you’ll need to travel alone.
-Japan continues to be an extremely safe country and each student will be provided with emergency contact information, to be used should they become lost.
+Typically a member of either your host family or the CCIA will be with you when travelling, however there may be times you will need to travel alone.
+Japan continues to be an extremely safe country and each student will be provided with emergency contact information (in both English and Japanese) to be used should they ever become lost.

 What to Expect ~ Activities